kyphan38/web/assets/docs/technical/os - ongoing/1-processes/4-process-execution-mechanism.md

 --

 - CPU hardware has multiple privilege levels
-  - One to run user code: user mode
+  - One to run user code: User mode
   - One to run OS code like system calls: kernel mode
   - Some instructions execute only in kernel mode
 - The kernel does not trust or use the user stack
   - Uses a separate kernel stack when in kernel mode
-  - User stack: each user process has its own stack in user space
+  - User stack: Each user process has its own stack in user space
-  - Kernel stack: when a system call is made, the CPU switches to a separate kernel stack that belongs to the calling process but exists in kernel space
+  - Kernel stack: When a system call is made, the CPU switches to a separate kernel stack that belongs to the calling process but exists in kernel space
 - Kernel does not trust user-provided addresses to jump to
   - Kernel sets up the Interrupt Descriptor Table (IDT) at boot time
   - IDT has addresses of kernel functions to run for system calls and other events